 The hotel, due to its size, has only 11 rooms and suites, with each of them uniquely themed.
 They are modern, comfortable, quiet and due to the size and location, offer you a homely environment that is not easy to come about in this busy city.
 Their restaurant is also exceptionally good with a gorgeous terrace.

 All these added to the lovely and helpful staff make Baltazar hotel the perfect place to stay if you want to make your tour in Budapest memorable.
 We recommend you get a private car from the airport to the Baltazar hotel.
+Here are more boutique hotel options in Budapest.

 The New York café has been in existence for about 123 years and is more than just an ordinary coffee house.
 It’s a pack of the Hungarian literary life bringing together tourists and art enthusiasts in a place of excellent gastronomy.
 The café is so beautiful that it was once chosen as the most beautiful café in the world.
 It’s located on the ground floor of the Boscolo Hotel, which is in the Budapest downtown.